nrouska/Recognition-of-feature-lines-3d-models/README.md

 characteristic lines representing the outline of two eyes in one person, to be recognized as belonging to the same class.

-5. Find the similarity percentage of different models based on these characteristics you have identified in a previous query.
+5.Find the similarity percentage of different models based on these characteristics you have identified in a previous query.
 For example if two human faces are given to be recognized as belonging to the same class.